Ernest Bennett (politician): Lineage

 Ernest Bennett's grandfather, Thomas Bennett (of Roseacre, Lancashire), was born in 1785 and died in 1868.
 He married Rachel Diggle in 1812, by whom he had a number of children, three of which obtained scholarships to go on to university from Kirkham Grammar School.
 They were Peter Bennett (vicar of Forcett, Yorkshire), George Bennett (of whom presently), and Edward Bennett (vicar of Laneham, Nottinghamshire).
 George Bennett (1826–1897) was educated at Trinity College, Dublin, where he received a M.A. degree.
-Like his two brothers (above), George became a clergyman and was canon of St. Paul's on the island of St. Helena in the 1850s.
-He followed Piers Claughton (the first Bishop of St. Helena) to Colombo, Sri Lanka, where he was Warden of St. Thomas' College and chaplain to the Bishop from 1863 to 1866.
+Like his two brothers (above), George became a clergyman and was canon of St. Paul's on the island of Saint Helena in the 1850s.
+He followed Piers Claughton (the first Bishop of Saint Helena) to Colombo, Sri Lanka, where he was Warden of St. Thomas' College and chaplain to the Bishop from 1863 to 1866.
 Upon his return to the UK, George became Master of Kirby Hill Grammar School (which closed in 1957 and is now owned by the Landmark Trust).
 He concluded his ecclesiastical career as the Rector of Rede, Suffolk (1885–96).
 George married Eliza, the daughter of Captain Thomas Fewson of the East India Company, in 1856, by whom he had three children: Mary (eldest), Ernest, and Gertrude.

 Ernest Nathaniel Bennett was born in 1865 in Colombo, Sri Lanka.